sandia-proj/SETGen/help/MANUAL.md

    The currently supported tasks are:
    - 1. Writing to a PPTX presentation file
+   - 2. Writing to a text document file

    There are 2 ways of generating system events:
    </br>